 The most commonly reported side effects of Zohydro were nausea, constipation, somnolence, headache, fatigue, dizziness, vomiting, dry mouth and pruritus.

 Zogenix conducted the 802 safety study on Zohydro between May 2010 and January 2012.
 It was an open label study.
 The patients were administered with Zohydro for 12 months.
 The study results showed that the drug was safe and well tolerated, and the incidence of adverse events was consistent with study 801.

-The primary endpoint of the study was evaluation of long-term safety and tolerability of Zohydro.
+The primary endpoint of the study was the evaluation of long-term safety and tolerability of Zohydro.

-If approved by the FDA, Zohydro will be the first hydrocodone product to offer the benefit of less frequent dosing.
-It is also likely to be the first hydrocodone drug without acetaminophen combination.
+Zohydro is the first hydrocodone product to offer the benefit of less frequent dosing.
+It is also the first hydrocodone drug without acetaminophen combination.

-The hydrocodone drugs currently available in the market are combination drugs that may result in liver toxicity on prolonged use.
+Other hydrocodone drugs currently available in the market are combination drugs that may result in liver toxicity from prolonged use.

-Egalet, a Denmark-based pharmaceutical company, is also developing a pure hydrocodone product for chronic pain treatment.
-The drug is currently in phase I clinical trials and may hit the market by 2015.
+Denmark-based pharmaceutical company Egalet is also developing a pure hydrocodone product for treating chronic pain.
+The drug is currently in Phase I clinical trials and may hit the market by 2015.